oilneck/prml_python/README.md

 - numpy
 - matplotlib
 ### NOTICE
-You need to set PYTHONPATH to the directory where you want to import the module.
+You need to set PYTHONPATH to the directory [prml] where you want to import the module.